 Below, watch Jo Twist, CEO of Ukie, talk about the importance of the UK's games sector and investing in the next generation of UK games developers.

 3. A reputation for Innovation and creativity

-European games professionals rate the UK as the european market both where the best games are currently made and where they will be made in five years' time (source: GDC, 2016).
+European games professionals rate the UK as the european market where the best games are currently made and where they still will be made in five years' time (source: GDC, 2016).